lukaschoebel/ocr/README.md

 ## Learnings

 In the beginning, the use of `tesseract` was evaluated but it was found out that the library only performs reasonably well when the data is not too noisy and machine written.
 The script `tesseract_ocr.py` takes images in `.png` format, preprocesses them and prints the detected string to the console.
-In the current version, it is neither possible to detect special characters like *ü, ä* or *ß*, nor possible to execute the script on other image file formats.
+In the current version, it is neither possible to detect special characters like *ü*, *ä* or *ß*, nor possible to execute the script on other image file formats.

 ## Virtual Environment HowTo